kircova/Spring-Boot-Java-Backend/ReadMe.md

 # Spring Boot, Java, PostgreSQL Case Study

-This is a Spring Boot application that showcases the Midas case study.
+This is a Spring Boot application that showcases the case study.
 It provides endpoints to retrieve and sync instrument and market data from the Robinhood API.

 ### Testing the Application
 A Postman collection is provided along with this documentation, which contains sample requests for testing the application's endpoints.
 Import the Postman collection and execute the requests to interact with the application.
 For sync requests, please refer to the database to verify that the data has been synced or check the console for the log.